(Full time) 2023 start

 Career opportunities

-The BSc Psychology with Education degree enables you to develop your knowledge and broaden your skillset to support you in pursuing a wide range of future careers.
-Throughout your studies, you will have various opportunities to strengthen your CV through academic enrichment and co-curricular activities, such as volunteering in local communities or attending regular specialised workshops.
+The BSc Psychology with Education degree enables you to pursue a wide range of future careers.
+You’ll have various opportunities to strengthen your CV through academic enrichment and co-curricular activities, such as volunteering or attending workshops.

-Through the degree’s placement module you will have gained practical experience of working within an educational context, and have reflected upon how psychology can be applied to education.
+Through the degree’s placement module, you will gain practical experience of working within an educational context.
+You will also have reflected upon how psychology can be applied to education.

-Many of our students also choose to pursue further study at postgraduate level.
-Graduates with this degree have pursued a wide range of careers related to teaching, youth work, educational or clinical psychology, counselling, social work and beyond.
+Graduates with this degree will be able to pursue a wide range of careers related to teaching, youth work, educational or clinical psychology, counselling, social work and beyond.

 Careers support